speedscale/docs/docs/concepts/service_mocking.md

 Service mocks are generally made available over the network and are accessible to your app in a test environment or on the local desktop.
 If your service mocks are working properly, your service under test (SUT) will believe it is actually running in production because the mock is convincing.
 A realistic service mock must simulate the following components:
 * data that is similar to production
 * realistic response time (not too fast, not too slow)
-* accurate response sequencing for non-idempotent transactions
+* accurate response sequencing for non-idempotent requests
 * continuously updated tokens like authentication, etc

 ## How does it know which response to return?